jfunk2968/pandas-profiling/README.md

 # pandas-profiling

+### NOTE: This version has been modified for use with binary classification problems.
+Additional functionality includes:
+* **AUC Relevance Ranking**: univariate AUC metrics are calculated for each input and used to sort the order that variables are presented
+* **Categorical Plots**: plots target rates for top value categories (by category size)
+* **Numeric Plots**: runs a binning algorithm on numeric inputs and plots target by bins, on both bin and original scales

 Generates profile reports from a pandas DataFrame.
 The *df.describe()* function is great but a little basic for serious exploratory data analysis.

 For each column the following statistics - if relevant for the column type - are presented in an interactive HTML report: